orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Search for existing items to use (whether that's identification or ?)

+- How do you not lose the advantage text prograsmming languages have: a quick overview
 - Have some item in hand, then do an action then get a popup on what that action should mean, and start defining it that way.
 Like projectile etc..
 - Throw out the idea of having names for things.
 (Or rather make it optional?)
 - Perhaps islands of competency, and connecting them?